 The Free Officers now became the Revolutionary Command Council and set about running the country, with Gaddafi

 wisely participating as merely one voice among many and ensuring the country’s transition to true democracy ha ha, are you high?
 Gaddafi made himself commander in chief of the Libyan military and then systematically rid himself of any competition for absolute authority.
-He espoused pan-Arabism (then later pan-Africanism, after the rest of the Arab world had basically told him to get bent) and socialism, styled himself as “Leader of the Revolution” without really starting a revolution, sponsored militants and terrorists around the world (including, to be fair, a couple whose aims were Actually Good, like the African National Congress in South Africa), and governed as a brutal despot most of the time.
+He espoused the Nasserist tenets of pan-Arabism (much later he would switch to pan-Africanism, after the rest of the Arab world had basically told him to get bent) and socialism, styled himself as “Leader of the Revolution” without really starting a revolution, sponsored militants and terrorists around the world (including, to be fair, a couple whose aims were Actually Good, like the African National Congress in South Africa), and governed as a despot most of the time.

 Meanwhile, for a guy who was in such poor health that he had agreed to abdicate before the coup that forced him from power, Idris lived a good, long time; he died in 1983, at the age of 94, in Cairo.
 Libya is, of course, still trying to get a grip on itself after 40+ years of Gaddafi and several more years of absolute anarchy.
 Who knows what that country would look like today if the 1969 coup hadn’t happened, but it’s hard to argue that it would look any worse than it does now.

 Hi, how’s it going?
 Thanks for reading; attwiw wouldn’t exist without you!
 If you’ve enjoyed this or any other posts here, please share widely and help build our audience.
 You can follow this site (and like, share, etc. its content) on lots of social media outlets.
 I’m now accepting guest submissions, just email me.
 Most critically, if you’re a regular reader I hope you’ll read this and consider helping this place to stay alive.